 We were meant to meet at the base at 1800 hours, but I intended to get there sooner.
 I felt I needed to speak with the employer; a mother-figure to us and was more of a mother than my own ever was.
 Her name was Glaitis; she saved me after my first, futile, assassination attempt.
 Glaitis taught me the way of the assassin in more detail than my father ever would.
 And she knew my father, my real father.

 My brow furrowed and I sped up my already fast pace.

-She never looked up as I entered her office, she never seemed to need to.
+She never looked up, and she never seemed to need to as I entered her office.

 "Ah!
 Attelus Xanthis Kaltos.
 What is it that brings you to my humble abode, my apprentice?" said Glaitis.
 She was a tall, harshly beautiful woman and I couldn't help my gaze gliding over her.
 Glaitis sat at her desk, long legs crossed.
 Her cold blue eyes studied a data slate intently.

 My jaw clenched.
-I hated it when she used my last name and she was well aware of it.
+I hated it when Glaitis used my last name, and she was well aware of it.
 It was part of her constant testing which drove me nuts.
 It was to anger me so I could learn to control my anger- I almost always failed.

-I swallowed the anger and it was replaced by nervousness.
+I swallowed the anger, and nervousness replaced it.
 A nervousness that overtook me when in her presence.

 'I-I am here to advise you of-.'